 ‘Food Community’: creating a food network in WA

 Food is one of those fantastic things that we all have in common.
 Some of us produce it, some people sell it, we cook with it, and we all eat it.
 Though, some areas in our state have a harder time than others to get healthy, affordable food to all community members on a regular basis.
 Having adequate physical, social and financial access to safe, affordable and nutritious food (“food security”)[1]is incredibly important for many health and social reasons.
+One way to understand how we can improve food security among communities is to understand which initiatives (such as projects or programs) exist that focus on food availability, access and use.
+Unfortunately, we do not have a good understanding of such initiatives in WA.
+We don’t have a comprehensive understanding of which initiatives are operating, what they focus on or whether the current initiatives are appropriate or effectively working as a system to improve food security.

 Connecting government and community food stakeholders